aliannejadi/uSearch/README.md

 In order to run uSearch, follow the steps below:

 1. Change the project's package name.
-To do so, follow [this useful post](https://stackoverflow.com/questions/16804093/android-studio-rename-package) on Android Studio.
+To do so, follow [this useful post](https://stackoverflow.com/questions/16804093/android-studio-rename-package) on Stackoverflow.
 2. Create a new project on Firebase and add the new package name in your project.
 Note that uSearch uses Firebase "Storage" service.
 3. Create a new bucket on Firebase Storage.
 4. Download "google-services.json" file and add it to the project under: uSearch/app/src